 - You’ll benefit from world-class facilities and resources in the Cuskie Design and Creativity Center and Rivard Center for Product Realization.

-- The Michigan Tech Aerospace Enterprise Team’s satellite took first place in the 2011 University Nanosat Program competition—our winning satellite will be launched into orbit in 2013.
+- The Michigan Tech Aerospace Enterprise Team’s (whose satellite took first place in the 2011 University Nanosat Program competition) continue preparing for the launch into orbit in 2015.

 - Our state-of-the-art facilities include Microfluidic and Interfacial Transport, Advanced Automotive Engine, Advanced Space Propulsion, and Skeletal Tissue Mechanics and Mechanotransduction Labs.

 - Earn a Master's degree in just a single year of study beyond your undergrad degree through the accelerated master's program in mechanical engineering or engineering mechanics.